geo-python/site/source/index.rst

 .. figure:: img/banner/geo-python-2020.png

-Welcome to Geo-Python 2022!
+Welcome to Geo-Python 2023!
 ===========================

 The **Geo-Python** course teaches you the basic concepts of programming and scientific data analysis using the Python programming language in a format that is easy to learn and understand (no previous programming experience required).
 Each lesson is a tutorial with specific topic(s) where the aim is to gain skills and understanding how to solve common data-related tasks using Python.
-Geo-Python is organized by the `Department of Geosciences and Geography <https://www.helsinki.fi/en/faculty-of-science/faculty/geosciences-and-geography>`__ at the University of Helsinki.
+Geo-Python is jointly organized by the `Master's Program in Geography <https://www.helsinki.fi/en/degree-programmes/geography-masters-programme>`__ and the `Bachelor's Program in Geoscience <https://www.helsinki.fi/fi/koulutusohjelmat/geotieteiden-kandiohjelma>`__ at the University of Helsinki.

-Geo-Python covers the necessary skills needed before continuing to the more advanced courses `Automating GIS processes <https://autogis.github.io>`_ and/or `Introduction to Quantitative Geology <https://introqg.github.io>`_.
+Geo-Python covers the necessary skills needed before continuing to more advanced courses, such as `Automating GIS processes <https://autogis.github.io>`_ and/or `Introduction to Quantitative Geology <https://introqg.github.io>`_.

 .. admonition:: Open Access!

     The course is **open for everyone to follow online**.
     The aim of this course is to share the knowledge and help people to get started with their journey for doing science more efficiently and in a reproducible manner using Python programming.

 .. admonition:: University of Helsinki students